Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: Methodology

 \subsection{Embedding Articles and Messages}

 For every article and message, we embed its constituent paragraphs using our multilingual MPNet model.
 The specific model version we use is fine-tuned to the \textit{semantic search task} and trained to handle over 50~languages including English, Russian, and Ukrainian (the primary languages within our dataset).\footnote{\url{https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2}} This version of MPNet was trained so that texts with similar semantic content have higher cosine similarity.
-We utilize the intuition, as in Hanley et al.~\cite{hanley2022happenstance}, that when embedding text and performing subsequent analyses such as topic analysis, each embedding vector represents only one topic or idea.
+We utilize the intuition, as in~\citet{hanley2022happenstance}, that when embedding text and performing subsequent analyses such as topic analysis, each embedding vector represents only one topic or idea.
 Any given article can contain multiple topics or ideas; thus we embed each paragraph of each article.
-Embedding paragraphs rather than sentences as in Hanley et~al.~\cite{hanley2022happenstance} enables us to obtain additional context while also obtaining an embedding for the (often) one topic/idea present within the paragraph.
+Embedding paragraphs rather than sentences as in~\citet{hanley2022happenstance} enables us to obtain additional context while also obtaining an embedding for the (often) one topic/idea present within the paragraph.
 Altogether we embed 1.62M~paragraphs and 2.48M Telegram messages (57~minutes utilizing an Nvidia RTX A6000 GPU).

-We emphasize that many of the articles and messages are not in English.
+Many of our articles and messages are not in English.
 Using the Python library {langdetect}, we find that 73.2\% of article paragraphs are in Russian, 22.3\% in English, and 2.1\% in Ukrainian.
 The remaining belong to an assortment of other languages.
-Similarly, 81.3\% of our Telegram dataset is in Russian, 6.0\% in English, and 5.3\% is in Ukrainian.
+Similarly, 81.3\% of our Telegram dataset is in Russian, 6.0\% in English, and 5.3\% in Ukrainian.